lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-   When ACK “Always” is used (in either Packet mode or Window mode), the fragment sender starts a timer after transmitting the last fragment of a fragmented IPv6 datagram.
-This timer is initialized to TBD.
+   When ACK “Always” is used (in either Packet mode or Window mode), the fragment sender starts a timer (denoted "ACK Always Timer") after transmitting the last fragment of a fragmented IPv6 datagram.
+The initial value for this timer is not provided by this specification, and is expected to be defined in additional documents.
 Upon expiration of the timer, if no ACK has been received for this IPv6 datagram, the sender retransmits the last fragment, and it reinitializes and restarts the timer.
-In Window mode – ACK “Always”, the fragment sender also starts a timer after transmitting the last fragment of a window.
-This timer is initialized to TBD.
+In Window mode – ACK “Always”, the fragment sender also starts the ACK Always Timer after transmitting the last fragment of a window.
 Upon expiration of the timer, if no ACK has been received for this window, the sender retransmits the last fragment, and it reinitializes and restarts the timer.
 Note that retransmitting the